privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 # Introduction

-[Protected Audience](https://wicg.github.io/turtledove/) is a privacy advancing API that facilitates interest group based advertising.
+[Protected Audience](https://wicg.github.io/turtledove/) is a privacy advancing API that serves remarketing and custom audiences use cases.
 Key Value Services are TEE based Key/Value databases that can be used to store and integrate real-time data into Protected Audiences Auctions.
 The Protected Audience proposal leverages Key Value Services to incorporate real-time signals into ad selection for both buyers and sellers.
-These servers provide a flexible mechanism for fetching and processing data.
-While event-level logging is explicitly prohibited, the servers may have operational side effects like monitoring to ensure security and prevent abuse.
+These services provide a flexible mechanism for fetching and processing data.
+While event-level logging is explicitly prohibited, the services may have operational side effects like monitoring to ensure security and prevent abuse.

 ## Scope